Neural Dynamical Operator: Continuous Spatial-Temporal Model with Gradient-Based and Derivative-Free Optimization Methods: Numerical Experiments

 We first train the model for short-term state prediction by solving the optimization problem in Eq.~\eqref{eq:opt}.
 Two short-term sub-trajectories of $20$ time units will be sampled from train time series data to serve as one data batch.
 The neural dynamical operator $\Tilde{\mathcal{G}}$ is constructed by a FNO model with $d_v=64$ and $k_{\textrm{max}}=24$.
 We train the model with $2\times 10^4$ epochs, and the optimizer is Adam with a learning rate $10^{-3}$ and cosine annealing schedule.

 We train the neural dynamical operator based on short-term time series data with various resolutions in both space and time.
 The test results are summarized in Table \ref{tab:KSE_resolution}.
 The absolute test error is the mean squared error between true and predicted values for $20$ time units in test data.
 The long-term $D_{\textrm{KL}}$ is the Kullback–Leibler (KL) divergence (defined in Eq.~\eqref{eq:DKL}), which quantifies how a probability distribution differs from the other.
-Given PDF $p(x)$ from true data and $\Tilde{p}(x)$ from predicted data, the formula for KL divergence of distributions $\Tilde{p}(x)$ from $p(x)$ is:
+Given PDF $p(x)$ from true data and $\Tilde{p}(x)$ from predicted data, the formula for the forward KL divergence of distributions $\Tilde{p}(x)$ from $p(x)$ is:

 which is estimated from samples of both distributions based on k-Nearest-Neighbours probability density estimation \cite{wang2009divergence}.
-In this work, the KL divergence is estimated from true states to predicted states for 1000 time units in test data.
+The forward KL divergence in Eq.~\eqref{eq:DKL} is mean-seeking, while the reverse KL divergence $D_{\textrm{KL}}(\Tilde{p} || p)$ is mode-seeking.
+In this work, both forward and reverse KL divergences are estimated based on 1000 time units in test data.
 Each point in Fig.~\ref{fig:KSE_DKL} stands for $D_{\textrm{KL}}$ from PDF of true data and PDF of predicted data.